Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 The proof of Theorem~\ref{th:inhom} relies on Theorem~\ref{th:det-seq}.
 Specifically, if $G_N$ satisfies conditions~(i) and~(ii) in Theorem~\ref{th:inhom}, then the corresponding conditions~(i) and~(ii) in Theorem~\ref{th:det-seq} hold.

 As an immediate corollary of Theorem~\ref{th:inhom} we obtain an optimality result for the sequence of ERRGs.
-Let $\ER_N(p(N))$ denote a graph on $N$ vertices, such that any pair of vertices share an edge with probability $p(N)$.
+Let $\ERRG(N, p(N))$ denote a graph on $N$ vertices, such that any pair of vertices share an edge with probability $p(N)$.

-\begin{corollary} Let $\GG = \{G_N\}_{N \geq 1}$ be a graph sequence such that for each~$N$, $G_N$ is a super-graph of $\ER_N(p(N))$, and $d(N) = (N-1) p(N)$.
-Then {\normalfont (i)} If $d(N)\to\infty$ as $N\to\infty$, then $\GG$ is $N$-optimal. {\normalfont (ii)} If $d(N)/(\sqrt{N}\log(N))\to\infty$ as $N\to\infty$, then $\GG$ is $\sqrt{N}$-optimal. \end{corollary}
+\begin{corollary} Let $\GG = \{G_N\}_{N \geq 1}$ be a graph sequence such that for each~$N$, $G_N$ is a super-graph of $\ERRG(N, p(N))$, and $d(N) = (N-1) p(N)$.
+Then {\normalfont (i)} If $d(N) \to \infty$ as $N \to \infty$, then $\GG$ is $N$-optimal. {\normalfont (ii)} If $d(N) / (\sqrt{N} \log(N)) \to \infty$ as $N \to \infty$, then $\GG$ is $\sqrt{N}$-optimal. \end{corollary}

 Theorem~\ref{th:det-seq} can be further leveraged to establish the optimality of the following sequence of random graphs.
 For any $N \geq 1$ and $d(N) \leq N-1$ such that $N d(N)$ is even, construct the \emph{erased random regular} graph on $N$~vertices as follows: Initially, attach $d(N)$ \emph{half-edges} to each vertex.
 Call all such half-edges \emph{unpaired}.
 At each step, pick one half-edge arbitrarily, and pair it to another half-edge uniformly at random among all unpaired half-edges to form an edge, until all the half-edges have been paired.
-This results in a uniform random regular multi-graph with degree $d(N)$~\cite[Proposition 7.7]{remco-book-1}.
-Now the erased random regular graph is formed by erasing all the self-loops and multiple edges, which then produces a simple graph.
+Thus, note that there can be more than one edge between two vertices (i.e., multi-edge) or a half-edge of a vertex can be paired with another half-edge of the same vertex (self-loops).
+Such a graph is known as a regular multi-graph.
+In fact, it is known~\cite[Proposition 7.7]{remco-book-1} that the above pairing procedure results in a random graph that has a uniform distribution over all regular multi-graph with degree $d(N)$.
+Now the erased random regular graph is formed by erasing all the self-loops and collapsing the multiple edges to a single edge, which thus produces a simple graph.

 \begin{theorem} Let $\GG = \{G_N\}_{N \geq 1}$ be a sequence of erased random regular graphs with degree $d(N)$.
-Then {\normalfont (i)} If $d(N)\to\infty$ as $N\to\infty$, then $\GG$ is $N$-optimal. {\normalfont (ii)} If $d(N)/(\sqrt{N}\log(N))\to\infty$ as $N\to\infty$, then $\GG$ is $\sqrt{N}$-optimal. \end{theorem}
+Then {\normalfont (i)} If $d(N) \to \infty$ as $N \to \infty$, then $\GG$ is $N$-optimal. {\normalfont (ii)} If $d(N) / (\sqrt{N} \log(N)) \to \infty$ as $N \to \infty$, then $\GG$ is $\sqrt{N}$-optimal. \end{theorem}

 Note that due to Theorem~\ref{th:bdd-deg}, we can conclude that the growth rate condition for $N$-optimality in Corollary~\ref{cor:errg}~(i) and Theorem~\ref{th:reg}~(i) is not only sufficient, but necessary as well.
 Thus informally speaking, $N$-optimality is achieved under the minimum condition required as long as the underlying topology is suitably random.